-The Organizational Performance Self-Assessment Survey revealed that the staff overwhelmingly agreed that they know who their most important customers (students and parents) are and they keep in touch with the customers frequently.
-The staff members generally agree that they are frequently able to ask customers if they are pleased with staff performance.
+The Organizational Performance Improvement Self-Assessment Survey revealed that the staff overwhelmingly agreed that they know who their most important customers (students and parents) are and they keep in touch with the customers frequently.
+Some staff members generally agreed that they are not always allowed to make decisions in solving problems for the school's customers.